gunjandatta/gunjandatta.github.io/index.md

 - [gd-sprest-webparts](https://github.com/gunjandatta/sprest-webparts) - SharePoint 2013 modern react webpart examples.

 ### gd-sprest vs pnp-js-core
 The gd-sprest library is similar to the pnp-js-core, with the main difference being the ability to be used within the browser console window.
 This feature provides a "Powershell-Like" experience within the browser console window.
-This feature was designed for developers working in restricted SharePoint environments, and do not have access to the server or powershell access.
+This feature was designed for developers working in restricted SharePoint environments, or do not have access to the server or powershell access.
 Some additional benefits of the library are listed below:
 - Designed to work in restricted SharePoint environments with limited access to the SharePoint Farm, Web App, Site Collection, Root Web, etc.
 - No powershell or admin access to the server
 - Ability to create resusable scripts/solutions